Register your office to receive a $50 credit towards your first case.

 The final appointment is the moment everyone has been waiting for.
 Thanks to the precision of the digital workflow, delivering the final restoration is typically a straightforward process.
 The final prosthesis, often milled from a highly durable and aesthetic material like zirconia, is fabricated based on the approved digital design and the performance of the provisional.
 Because every step was guided by precise digital data, the final fit is accurate, comfortable, and looks completely natural.
 This meticulous process ensures you can deliver a restoration that not only restores function but also gives your patient a renewed sense of confidence in their smile.

-Common Challenges in Digital All-on-4 Workflows
+Overcoming Common Digital All-on-4 Challenges

 Switching to a digital All-on-4 workflow is a significant step forward for any practice, but it comes with its own set of challenges.
 It’s not just about buying new equipment; it’s about shifting mindsets, training your team, and refining your processes.
 The good news is that these hurdles are completely manageable, especially when you have the right support system in place.
 Think of these challenges less as roadblocks and more as stepping stones toward a more efficient and precise way of working.
 By anticipating them, you can create a clear plan to handle each one, ensuring a smooth transition for your team and better outcomes for your patients.

-Addressing Tech Investments and Team Training
+Managing Tech Investments and Team Training

 The initial investment in digital technology can feel like a big leap.
 Implementing a digital workflow involves new equipment, software, and the time it takes for your team to get comfortable with it all.
 There’s a learning curve, and it requires a commitment to ongoing training to stay current.
 However, viewing this as a long-term investment in your practice’s future is key.
 As digital solutions become the standard in dentistry, adopting them now prepares your practice for sustained success.
 You don’t have to do it all at once; partnering with a digitally-equipped lab allows you to start the digital transition without immediately purchasing every piece of technology.